vmware-archive/clarity/_documentation/input-fields.md

 Base the width of the tooltip on the message text.
 Choices are 72 px, 120 px, 240 px, and 360 px.
 The default is 240 px.

-Keep the message text short, but informative.
+Make the message text short, but informative.
 For example, "The username already exists.
 Enter a new name."
-Try to keep the text to one line.
+Try to limit the text to one line.

-### Multiline Text Area
+#### Multiline Text Area

 Use a multiline text area when a user must enter a long string.
 Content wraps when the cursor reaches the right edge and scrolls when it reaches the lower edge.